-There are no arrangements or understandings with respect to the selection of directors.
 We pay each director who is not an employee a \$1,000 fee for each meeting of the Board of Directors attended and reimburse directors for their expenses in connection with their activities as directors.
-The Nominating & Strategy Committee reviews directors' remuneration and recommends any changes to the Board of Directors.
-In connection with his role as Audit Committee Chairman, Mr. Manley received an annual fee of \$100,000 in 2006 and is reimbursed for expenses associated with the performance of these activities.
-During 2006, Ms. Dickins served as a consultant to the Audit Committee and received a \$2,000 fee for each Audit Committee meeting she attended.
+We do not pay a fee for telephonic meetings.
+The Nominating & Strategy Committee reviews directors' remuneration and recommends any changes of remuneration to the Board of Directors.
+In connection with his role as Audit Committee Chairman, Mr. Manley received an annual fee of \$100,000 in 2007 and is reimbursed for expenses associated with the performance of these activities.
+Prior to being elected to the Board of Directors on May 25, 2007, Dr. Dickins served as a consultant to the Audit Committee and received a \$2,000 fee for each Audit Committee meeting she attended.
 Our directors are also eligible to receive stock options under our 2001 Incentive Compensation Plan at the discretion of our Compensation Committee.
+See Director Compensation section of this proxy statement for additional information.